globocom/m3u8/README.rst

 ---------------

 The segments may be or not encrypted.
-The ``keys`` attribute list will be an list  with all the different keys as described with `#EXT-X-KEY`_:
+The ``keys`` attribute list will be a list  with all the different keys as described with `#EXT-X-KEY`_:

 Each key has the next properties: